 3. Bears have an incredible sense of smell, according to many studies they have the best sense of smell among mammals.
 Polar bears can smell their prey at a distance of more than 20 kilometers.

-10. Bears can often be found on the coat of arms of many cities.
+17. Bears can often be found on the coat of arms of many cities.
 For the first time as a totem animal, the bear was used by ancient tribes of Germans and Celts.
-In Ukraine, the bear is the emblem Skhidnytsya, Maherova, and Medvezha villages, and it is also very common for Germany, Russia, Belarus, Spain, and many other countries.
+Today, bear symbols are especially common in countries like Germany, Spain, and other parts of Europe.